PfiatDe/pfiatde.github.io/docs/blog/_posts/2023-02-06-spoof_office_comments.markdown

 The search is quering the following API:
 `https://teams.microsoft.com/api/mt/part/emea-03/beta/users/searchV2?includeDLs=true&includeBots=true&enableGuest=true&source=allTrue&skypeTeamsInfo=true`

-So we can just edit and resend the request with other data to get our neccessary responses.
+We can just edit and resend the request with other data to get our neccessary responses.
 Note: This is only necessary, if you want the objectID from the same tenant, otherwise you can just lookup the original request.

-Lets query for the CFO of our target.
+Let's query for the CFO of our target, named Mr. Spoof.

 ![Initial document](/assets/media/Spoof_Office/Attack_4.png){:width="100%"}
 *Query the Teams Endpoint directly*